zhangster12/Obsidian-BJJ-Notes/Submissions/Straight Ankle Lock.md

 # Overview

-# Entry
+# Setup
 If the opponent crosses their feet on the Back or sets up a body triangle, then you can set up the Ankle Lock in the following ways:
-- In the body triangle, you can trap the outside foot and pin it to the ground.
-[Link](https://www.youtube.com/shorts/arbm5b1_Qog)
+# Keys
+- Meet the blade of your wrist at the opponent’s Achilles.
+- Row your elbow back.
 # Retention

-# Escape
+# Defense
+- **Putting the boot on**: This means putting your weight onto that foot.

 # Variations
+- Back: In the body triangle, you can trap the outside foot and pin it to the ground.
+[Link](https://www.youtube.com/shorts/arbm5b1_Qog)

 # Links